Structure algebras of finite set-theoretic solutions of the Yang--Baxter equation

 \begin{enumerate}[label=(S\arabic*),ref=S\arabic*] \item If $(X,r)$ is finite and left non-degenerate then $K[M(X,r)]$ is a representable algebra (i.e., it is embeddable in a matrix algebra over a field and thus PI).
 Indeed, we know by \cite[Theorem~5.3]{CoJeVAVe21x} that $K[A(X,r)]$ is a PI left Noetherian algebra.
 Thus, by a result of Ananin \cite{Ana1989}, it is representable.
 As $K[A(X,r)\rtimes{\Img\lambda}]$ is a finitely generated free module over $K[A(X,r)]$, it is embeddable in the algebra of finite matrices over $K[A(X,r)]$.
 Hence the algebra $K[A(X,r)\rtimes{\Img\lambda}]$ is representable, and thus its subalgebra $K[M(X,r)]$ is representable as well. \item If $(X,r)$ is finite, bijective and non-degenerate then $K[M(X,r)]$ is a prime algebra if and only if it is a domain, and this is equivalent with $(X,r)$ being involutive (see \cite[Theorem~2.8]{JKVA2018} and \cite{MR4105532}). \end{enumerate}

 Of course, analogous definitions of structure monoid and derived structure monoid can also be given when $X$ is infinite.
 However, it is worth noticing that a necessary condition for $K[M(X,r)]$ to be left or right Noetherian is that $X$ is finite, because the commutative algebra $K[M(X,r)]/(xy:x,y\in X)$ is not Noetherian if $X$ is infinite.
 Moreover, certain restrictions on $r$ are also required.
-Indeed, if $r=\id\colon X^2\to X^2$, then $K[M(X,r)]$ is the free $K$-algebra on the set $X$ and thus is neither left nor right Noetherian if $X$ is not a singleton.
+Indeed, if $r=\id\colon X\times X\to X\times X$, then $K[M(X,r)]$ is the free $K$-algebra on the set $X$ and thus is neither left nor right Noetherian if $X$ is not a singleton.